rodzanto/ml-workshop/machine-learning/sagemaker-autopilot-studio/1-lab.md

 ![Notebook controls](sm-autopilot-7.png)

-* __Open data exploration notebook__: this button opens the _Amazon SageMaker Autopilot Data Exploration_, where general daatset statistics are extracted and the problem type is defined.
+* __Open data exploration notebook__: this button opens the _Amazon SageMaker Autopilot Data Exploration_, where general dataset statistics are extracted and the problem type is defined.

 > Explore the data exploration notebook to better understand the source dataset.